tom-h-f/beavers/rs/castor-cli/README.md

 - Generate semi-good terrain, procgen with some kind of river situation. - implement this perhaps: https://rtouti.github.io/graphics/perlin-noise-algorithm

-- Create Beavers
-- Create beaver asset (or use the frog)
-- Render Beavers
+- Beaver Animations: Implement this from scratch using bevy guides and use the gltf animations
 - Add beaver state - inventory etc
-- Beaver Animations

 - World State - Tree/dam/other health/data